 Robot Cache has been operating for quite some time already.
 Their blockchain-powered online platform gives developers a 95 percent fee, compared with the 70 percent on Steam.
 Developers even get 70 percent of a resale through the platform, while users get 25 percent.
 As a result Robot Cache takes 5 percent on every transaction.

 What is Atari Token?

-Atari Token is an upcoming native currency for an online gaming and gambling ecosystem.
-The game company wants to integrate their token in as many possible gaming and gambling products.
-For example, Atari already is owner of a variety of gambling websites.
+Atari Token is an upcoming native currency for an online gaming and luck-based ecosystem.
+The game company wants to integrate their token into as many gaming products as possible.
+For example, Atari already is owner of a variety of gaming websites.

-One of the things they will do, is to allow the token to be used in Atari’s own licensed casinos.
-These casinos will offer games inspired and based on popular licenses like Pong, Missile Command and other brands owned by Atari.
+One of the things they will do, is to allow the token to be used in Atari’s own games.
+They will offer games inspired and based on popular licenses like Pong, Missile Command and other brands owned by Atari.
 For example, Atari signed an agreement for the music game Invector, the company also has a license for Rollercoaster Tycoon, while it owns classic brands like Centipede and Asteroids.

 These platforms will give Atari fifty percent of the revenue.
 However, Atari isn’t the only owner over the Atari Token.
 Both Atari and the ICICB Group have ownership over Gibraltar-based Atari Chain Ltd. They currently are doing a token pre-sale.
 In the current pre-sale tokens cost $0.08.
 They are aiming for a public sale starting this summer.